-Rod Turner, General Manager Risk Management for Plant Health Australia, said: “For IPM to be effective, producers need to be familiar with the lifecycle of pests, and to act when pest numbers begin to impact on crop growth and cause economic damage.”
+Stuart Kearns, Manager of Farm Biosecurity Programs at Plant Health Australia, said: “For IPM to be effective, producers need to be familiar with the life cycle and crop thresholds of pests, and to act when pest numbers begin to impact on crop growth and cause economic damage.

-Cultural control is managing the crop environment to discourage pest establishment.
+Cultural control is the non chemical management of pests using manual or mechanical means to change the soil and crop environment to discourage pest establishment.

 Biological control is where predatory or parasitic insects and mites known as ‘beneficials’ or ‘good bugs’ help to control chewing and sucking insects that affect the quality and productivity of crops by killing them or disrupting their breeding cycle.

-Chemical control is used when biological and cultural control has not been enough to protect the productivity of the crop.
+Chemical control involves the use of pesticides in the management of pests.
+It is used in IPM when biological and cultural control has not been enough to protect the productivity of the crop.
 Where chemical control is required, selective insecticides are chosen which target the pest, leaving the beneficial population unharmed.

-“When a spray is used, sometimes it can be confined to a particular area of the field rather than across the entire site,” said Mr Turner.
+“When a spray is used, it can sometimes be confined to a particular area of the field rather than across the entire site,” said Mr Kearns.

-IPM has been around for many years and adopted to varying degrees within cropping industries.
-Implementing an effective IPM program involves careful management of the interactions between the crop, environment, primary and secondary pests, beneficials and the farmer themselves.
+While IPM has been around for many years it has only been adopted to varying degrees within cropping industries.
+Implementing an effective IPM program involves careful management of the interactions between the crop, environment, primary and secondary pests, beneficials and a lot of patience.

 “IPM is included in many best management practice programs, for example myBMP for cotton producers.

 “It’s is a process that may need to be changed several times within a season.
-It needs to be constantly evaluated and refined to maximise the benefits,” said Mr Turner.
+It needs to be constantly evaluated and refined to maximise the benefits,” said Mr Kearns.